didiersmith/marys-maidens/temp.md

 Tyler was taken aback.
 The matronly old lady didn't seem like the type.
 "Your girls?" he asked.

 "Hayley and Elizabeth," she said.
-"They're in Batch 25."
+"They're in Batch 27."

 "Jesus fucking Christ, Rose.
 You named them?"

 "Everyone names them."

 "No way, Rose!
 You don't name them!
-You know that!
 Everyone knows that!
 ISO 36363!"

 The old nurse snarled and pushed herself out of her chair and onto her feet.
 "Damn you and your ISO 36363, Tyler!" she shouted, pointing across the desk at him.
 "We've all talked.
 If you don't give us all back our girls, we're going to unionize."

-The colour drained from Tyler's face.
+The color drained from Tyler's face.
 If anything could sink this deal faster than an ISO 36363 violation, it was a union.
 He took a deep breath.
-Tried to remember that negotiation class he'd taken, all those years ago.
+Tried to remember that negotiation seminar he'd attended at that conference, all those years ago.
 This wasn't the time to act rashly.

 "Rose," he said.
 "Sit down.
 Do you know how screwed this business is?"